appsemble/appsemble/packages/studio/pages/docs/03-development/03-app-variants.md

 When using the `appsemble app publish` and the `appsemble app update` commands, assets can be published along with the app using the `--assets` flag.

+### App collection

+Appsemble supports defining which collections an app should be added to when published.
+A `collections` entry can be added to any context in the `.appsemblerc` file.
+This entry must be an array of collection ids.
+When publishing an app with a context, which has collections specified, the app will be automatically added to those collections after publishing.

 ## How to apply an app variant?